DemographyDemography

 3. Sample surveys are always subject to error, and the proportions simply reflect the mid-point of a possible range.
 The confidence intervals (CIs) indicate the reliability of the estimate at the 95% level.
 This means that, if independent samples were repeatedly taken from the same population, we would expect the proportion to lie between upper and lower bounds of the CI 95% of the time.
 The wider the CI, the more uncertain the proportion.
 Where CIs overlap for different sub-populations or time periods we cannot be sure that there is a real difference in the proportion, even if the mid-point proportions differ.
 CIs are represented in the bar graphs by the vertical lines at the top of each bar.

 Many children in South Africa do not live consistently in the same household as their biological parents.
-This is an established feature of childhoods in South Africa, and international studies have shown that the country is unique in the extent that parents are absent from children’s daily lives.1 Parental absence is related to many factors, including apartheid-era controls on population movement, labour migration, poverty, housing and educational opportunities, low marriage and cohabitation rates, as well as customary care arrangements.2 It is common for relatives to play a substantial role in child-rearing.
-Many children experience a sequence of different caregivers, are raised without fathers, or live in different households to their biological siblings.
+This is an established feature of childhoods in South Africa, and international studies have shown that the country is unique in the extent that parents are absent from children’s daily lives.1 Parental absence is related to many factors, including the longstanding effects of apartheid-era controls on population movement, the dybamics of labour migration, poverty, housing availability and educational opportunities, low marriage and cohabitation rates, as well as customary care arrangements.2 It is common for relatives to play a substantial role in child-rearing.
+Many children experience a sequence of different caregivers, are raised without biological fathers, or live in different households to their biological siblings.

 Parental absence does not necessarily mean parental abandonment.
 Many parents continue to support and see their children regularly even if they have to live elsewhere.3 Virtually all children live with at least one adult, and 89% of children live in households where there are two or more co-resident adults.
 This indicator tracks co-residence between children and their biological parents specifically.
 Although many children live with just one of their biological parents (usually the mother), this does not mean that the mother is a “single parent” as she is not necessarily the only adult caregiver in the household.
 In most cases, there are other adult household members such as aunts, uncles and grandparents who may contribute to the care of children.